Getting Started in a Nutshell

 Learn more about Generic Providers.Learn more about OData's Query Options.

-Deploying Persistent Databases
+Persistent Databases

-cds deploy --to sqlite:my.db
+cds deploy

-To see what that did, use the sqlite3 CLI with the newly created database:
+To see what that did, use the sqlite3

-sqlite3 my.db .dump
+sqlite3 db.sqlite .dump

-sqlite3 my.db .tables
+sqlite3 db.sqlite .tables

-You could also deploy to a provisioned SAP HANA database using this variant:
+You could also deploy to a provisioned SAP HANA database using this variant.

 cds deploy --to hana